Admissions Enquiries: 01604 684828

 Our aim is to ignite an interest in all our students through a combination of core curriculum and co-curricular activities.

-Once students enter Year 8, they experience STEM at an entirely different level.
+Once students enter Year 7, they experience STEM at an entirely different level.
 We now offer Engineering in place of the more traditional Design Technology lessons.
-We run practical hands-on sessions that utilise the school's karts to explore mechanical processes such as hydraulics, combustion and tyre construction.
-The scheme of work was developed by our specialised teaching staff who have a genuine passion for mathematics and motorsport.